Babisnau poplar: Description

 Over time, the trunk of the poplar has remained uniform and well-preserved.
 At a height of approximately four meters, it is divided into three large branches, creating a round crown.
 Today, only one of these branches remains, leading to the irregular appearance of the crown.
 The previous branch breakouts have also caused the trunk to open.
 In 2004, the crown expanded in size from 14 to 19 meters.
 However, due to several branch breakouts, the height of the tree has been reduced to 17.3 meters.

 The Babisnau poplar has been measured at various points in time.
 When first measured in 1896, the trunk circumference was about 4.30 meters, and the tree stood at a height of 23 meters.
-The tree was 23 meters high at that time.
 By 1957, it had reached its greatest recorded height of 26 meters, with a trunk circumference of 4.70 meters at 1.3 meters above the ground.
 In 2007, the girth at the same height had grown to 5.13 meters.
 According to the Deutsche Baumarchiv (German Tree Archive), which documents old trees in Germany, the girth at a height of one meter is listed as 5.00 meters in Trees that Tell Stories.
 However, due to its location, this poplar likely didn't reach the measurement data of black poplars of the same age that grew in more suitable environments.